It is possible to use the OpenStack command-line interface on a Windows computer by installing the following:

 Step 1 — Install Python and pip

-- After clicking the most recent Python 2 release, choose to download the Windows X86-64 MSI Installer.
+- After clicking the most recent Python 3 release, choose to download the Windows X86-64 executable installer.

-- Install Python by double-clicking the MSI package that you just downloaded and completing the installation wizard.
+- Install Python by double-clicking the file you just downloaded.

 Step 2 — Install the OpenStack client